dahoum/xn--mrovingiens-bbb.fr/content/renewable-energy/peak-shaving-in-industrial-context/peak-shaving-in-industrial-context.md

 title: Peak Shaving in Industrial Context
 authors:
 image: images/1.jpeg
-explanation: A 60-seconds window showing the power meter of a factory.
+explanation: A 60-seconds window showing the power meter of a factory employing cranes and welding equipment.
 The labels are ss.ms.
 The bars demonstrate Fast Peaks up to plus 250 kW over the base load, appearing and disappearing within seconds.
 ---

 # Audience